tomastrajan/react-typescript-webpack/README.md

 Container components are React components which hold state and register listeners to models to call `setState` on model update.
 They implement logic which calls coresponding domain services and app.services Their template consist purely of other React components (no layout or functionality).
 State and functionality is then passed to child components through props.

 #### Simple components
+Simple components receive all their data and actions through properties (from parent component).
+They may implement their own local `state` and logic used for UI interaction but this `state` must have no influence on real application state stored in models.

 ## Logic
 #### Domain separation